Your guide to airline miles and the benefits they provide.

 You can use your miles to buy flights in premium fare classes.
 Or if you’ve already booked your flight, you can upgrade it.
 Flight upgrades can be a cost-effective way to get a better seat, but — similarly to award flights — the option to use miles is subject to availability.

 Some frequent flyer programs let you use miles for hotel stays.
 For example, as an American Airlines AAdvantage member, you can search for and book stays at Marriott, Hyatt, Hilton and more through the airline’s travel-search portal.

 Depending on the frequent flyer program, you may be able to redeem miles for car rentals and vacation packages.

 While less common than flight or travel rewards, you may be able to redeem miles for gift cards or merchandise in such categories as electronics, kitchen and apparel.

 What if I don’t have enough miles for my chosen redemption?

 Most frequent flyer programs let you buy additional miles when you don’t have enough for a specific redemption.
-Pound for pound, buying miles is usually a poor value — but it could be useful if you need just a few more miles and need to redeem soon.
+Pound for pound, buying miles is usually a poor value — but it could be useful if you need only a few more miles and must redeem soon.